Catalog: Dutchess BOCES (Web Registration)

 Audience: ENL Teachers 6-12

-Dates: 3/24/2026
+Dates: 3/24/2026 to 5/12/2026

-This four-day series will equip ENL teachers working with grades 6-12 to develop integrated materials, scaffolds and assessments that effectively support students' reading, writing, listening and speaking skills across content areas, as well as develop language objectives.
+This three-day series will equip ENL teachers working with grades 6-12 to develop integrated materials, scaffolds and assessments that effectively support students' reading, writing, listening and speaking skills across content areas, as well as develop language objectives.
 The series will emphasize collaboration, best practices, and the alignment of ENL instruction in an Integrated classroom.
 Participants should be prepared to bring instructional materials and assessments to modify for English language learners.

 Many districts are working simultaneously on SEL, DEI, trauma-informed practices, restorative approaches, and MTSS - and the result can feel overwhelming for educators and leaders alike.
 This session explores the neuroscience of overload (SCARF, cognitive load, and attention fragmentation) and offers practical leadership moves for reducing initiative fatigue while increasing coherence.
 Participants will learn how to braid these efforts into one unified vision, communicate purpose with clarity, build psychologically safe teams, and create pacing plans that honor staff bandwidth.
 This session is ideal for leaders looking to strengthen culture, improve implementation, and protect adult well-being without losing momentum on critical work.

-90. The Science of Reading for Multilingual Learners Toolkit Brief #3: Literacy Development of Emergent Multilingual Learners in the Early Childhood Classroom
+82. The Science of Reading for Multilingual Learners Toolkit Brief #3: Literacy Development of Emergent Multilingual Learners in the Early Childhood Classroom

 Program: Educational Resources